mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 introduce the necessary background for both approaches relevant to the rest of the thesis.

+### Minimal model of gene expression

+Let us begin our introduction to gene expression modeling with the simplest example.
+As shown in

+![**Minimal model of gene expression.** (A) Schematic of the kinetics governing gene expression. mRNA is produced at a constant rate $r_m$ independent of the current mRNA copy number.
+Degradation of each mRNA occurs at a rate $\gamma_m$.
+(B) Example of the qualitative analysis of the mRNA dynamics via a 1D phase-portrait.
+The differential equation governing the dynamics contains two
+terms: a constant production rate given by $r_m$, and a degradation rate
+$\gamma_m m$ that depends on the current mRNA count.
+The main plot shows each of the components in the $m$ vs $dm/dt$ plot.
+Since $r_m$ does not depend on the current number of mRNA it gives a straight production rate as a function of $m$.
+The total degradation rate depends linearly with the mRNA copy number, giving a line with slope $\gamma_m$.
+When the two components are equal (bot lines crossing), we obtain the steady-state mRNA value $m_{ss}$.
+The bottom line shows a qualitative schematic of the flow of the system towards this steady state.
+The further $m$ is from $m_{ss}$, the faster it moves towards this point as schematized by the size of the arrows.](ch1_fig01){#fig:ch1_fig01 short-caption="Minimal model of gene expression"}

 ### The unreasonable effectiveness of unrealistic simplifications

 On the preface of the textbook *Molecular Driving Forces* Dill and Bromberg